This post contains affiliate links. Please see our disclosure policy.

 Note: Do NOT skip the anchovies.
 They are an incredibly important part of this sauce.

-What do you use Worcestershire for?
+What do you use Worcestershire Sauce for?

 Try adding a teaspoon or two of Worcestershire sauce to your favorite soups, stews, or chilis.
 It really adds a special something, I promise!